Published Friday, Nov 23, 2012

 I followed her eyes to the bored police officers and wondered if Black Friday’s reputation was a victim of my own field — the media.

-We entered a store and were cheerfully greeted by store employee decorated in a Santa cap.
+We entered a store and were cheerfully greeted by a woman decorated in a Santa cap.

-“I heard there was a long line at Victoria Secret,” she said excitedly.
+“I heard there was a long line at Victoria Secret —” the woman said excitedly.
 Her pause and wide eyes begged for more details about the rest of the mall.
-Her enthusiasm was contagious.
+She hardly resembled an employee begrudged to work in the middle of the night; her energy was contagious.

 I felt an energy in my stomach that reminded me of a Christmas we spent in Jamaica.
-We followed the local tradition and went to the night market on Christmas Eve, which kindled the holiday mood.
+That season, following local tradition, we spent Christmas Eve at the Port Antonio midnight market, where we purchased homemade stocking stuffers and munched on jerk chicken.

-“Do you remember the food vendor in Guatemala who lured us to buy stuff with promises of a free smoothie?” my sister laughed, reflecting on our three-month stay in the country.
+“Do you remember the food vendor in Guatemala who lured us to buy his stuff with promises of a free smoothie?” my sister laughed, reflecting on our summer we spent together in a remote part of the country.
+"You ended up dancing with his brother, I slurped down two banana smoothies, and I don't think we bought anything" she reminded me with a tinge of guilt in her voice.

 We walked into the Mall of America expecting to be shocked and entertained by crazed coupon-clippers, climbing over each other to reach for the best deal.